google/if-this-then-ad/README.md

 ## Reporting bugs / feature requests

 We love to hear your feedback!
-Please [create an issue](https://github.com/google/if-this-then-ad/issues/new) directly on GitHub  (try be very **specific** describing your question/bug/feature).
+Please [create an issue](https://github.com/google/if-this-then-ad/issues/new) directly on GitHub.
+Please be **specific** describing your question/bug/feature.

 ## Development